frankyeh/DSI-Studio-Website/doc/gui_t3_roi_tracking.md

 # (Optional) Add a new template

-A *template* is a population-average image volume (e.g. T1W, FA...etc.) that defines a standard space.
-The template has its imaging modality, such as T1W, T2W, anisotropy map.
+A *template* is a population-average image volume that defines a standard space.
+To add a new space, DSI Studio will need an anisotropic map and an isotropic map, each of them should be named NAME_OF_TEMPLATE.QA.nii.gz and NAME_OF_TEMPLATE.ISO.nii.gz **The NIFTI header should correctly define the transformation to the standard space.**

-DSI Studio can include a new anisotropy template for different animal species or different subject populations (e.g., neonatal, elder...etc.).

-To add a template, first, create a folder under the /atlas folder (e.g. /atlas/NAME_OF_TEMPLATE) and then copy the anisotropy map to the folder and name it NAME_OF_TEMPLATE.QA.nii.gz
+Then create a folder under the /atlas folder (e.g. /atlas/NAME_OF_TEMPLATE) and place those files under this folder.
+Additional modalities can be added, including NAME_OF_TEMPLATE.T1W.nii.gz NAME_OF_TEMPLATE.T2W.nii.gz NAME_OF_TEMPLATE.mask.nii.gz

-DSI Studio also needs an "ISO" map to utilize dual-modality normalization.
-The file should also be placed under /atlas/NAME_OF_TEMPLATE and should be saved as NAME_OF_TEMPLATE.ISO.nii.gz

-An ISO map is optional, but having an ISO template with the QA template will greatly increase the normalization accuracy.

-If you only have a T1W template (e.g. child or elder population), then you can warp ICBM152 QA and ISO template to your template space using the following procedure:

-1. [O6: Linear registration box] select "\atlas\ICBM152\ICBM152.QA.nii.gz" as the subject image and "\atlas\ICBM152\ICBM152.T1W.nii.gz" (provided in DSI Studio package, windows version) as the reference image.

-2. Click on [Save Warped Image] and save it as a new file.
-Let's name it new.QA.nii.gz

-3. Repeat steps 1 and 2 but select "\atlas\ICBM152\ICBM152.ISO.nii.gz" to create new.ISO.nii.gz

-4. [07: Nonlinear registration box], [Open Subject]->"\atlas\ICBM152\ICBM152.T1W.nii.gz" and [Open Reference]->your new t1w template.
-I would suggest using smoothness=1.0 or higher to avoid over-distorted results.
-Click [Run].
-You may experiment with different smoothness values to get the best result.

-5. After registration, select the top menu [File][Apply Warpping]->new.QA.nii.gz and overwrite it.

-6. Repeat 5 but select new.ISO.nii.gz and overwrite it.

-7. Now you have new QA and ISO templates in your T1W template space.
-After adding them to \atlas\NAME_OF_TEMPLATE, restart DSI Studio to see the template added to the menu.
+To create the QA and ISO templates, the recommended approach is to get QA and ISO maps of individuals and use [ANTs](https://github.com/ANTsX/ANTs)'s population normalization to get minimal deformation templates.
+Alternatively, you may use T1w to guidance the normalization and create normalized QA/ISO map and average across a population.

 # (Optional) Add a new atlas